ceirinkushido/veem-SDET-python/README.md

 This script implements a synch between two folders.

-Synchronization must be one-way: after the synchronization content of the replica folder should be modified to exactly match content of the source folder.
+Synchronization must be one-way: after the synchronization content of the replica folder should be modified to exacly match content of the source folder.

 Synchronization should be performed periodically.